PMuiruri/delivery-app/README.md

-This is an app that displays data from 50 restaurants within the Helsinki area.
+This is a single page application that displays data from 50 restaurants within the Helsinki area.
 It provides a customer with the name of the restaurant, city, street address and the price of delivery.

 In addition a user can search for a restaurant based on the name or by keywords such as Sushi, Pizza etc. A user can also sort the list of restaurants in ascending or descending order